hacktivistas/memopol-core/README.md

     python manage.py import_ep_votes_data

-If you want to update the available importables votes, just re-run this command.
+If you want to update the available importable votes, just re-run this command.

-Then you need chose a vote on which you want to create a recommendation.
+Then you need to choose a vote on which you want to create a recommendation.
 For
-this: got to `/votes/import/` on your instance (for example: http://mempol2.serverside.fr/votes/import/).
-There, you'll see the list of the importable votes (with not very user friendly name, those are the one given by the European Parliament).
-Chose a vote, click on it, grab it's "ID" as specified on his page, then run:
+this: go to `/votes/import/` on your instance (for example: http://mempol2.serverside.fr/votes/import/).
+There, you'll see the list of the importable votes (with not very user-friendly names, those are the ones given by the European Parliament).
+Choose a vote, click on it, grab it's "ID" as specified on his page, then run:

-    python manage.py create_voting_recommandation <vote id> <{for,against}> <weight of the recommendation> <weight of the proposal, 1 by default>
+    python manage.py create_voting_recommendation <vote id> <{for,against}> <weight of the recommendation> <weight of the proposal, 1 by default>

-Where: the `vote id` is the idea you have chosen, `for` or `against` is your voting recommendation, `weight of the recommendations` is the weight you want to give to the recommendation (for exemple: the weight of the final vote is way more important than the one of a small amendment) and weight of the proposal is the weight of the total vote (for example: the vote on ACTA is way more important than the Lambrinidis rapport for la Quadrature du Net).
+Where: the `vote id` is the idea you have chosen, `for` or `against` is your voting recommendation, `weight of the recommendations` is the weight you want to give to the recommendation (for example: the weight of the final vote is way more important than the one of a small amendment) and weight of the proposal is the weight of the total vote (for example: the vote on ACTA is way more important than the Lambrinidis report for la Quadrature du Net).

 Example: